Directions and industry requirements are regularly updated

 Records from the period of 48 hours prior to the onset of symptoms in the suspected case that include all rosters and employee details, along with customers, clients, visitors and workplace inspectors will assist in contact tracing following confirmation of a positive case.

-Note: All close contacts will be contacted by the DHHS and will be required to quarantine for 14 days post most recent exposure to the case while infectious.
-Refer to DHHS website for information regarding quarantine requirements.
+Note: All close contacts will be contacted by the DH and will be required to quarantine for 14 days post most recent exposure to the case while infectious.
+Refer to DH website for information regarding quarantine requirements.

 Cleaning and disinfection